lrusso/webmail-lite/README.md

 Bugfix 5 | Plugin Captcha | Plugin updated for the latest version of Webmail Lite 7.
 Bugfix 6 | Compose Window | Prevents the attachment list to overlapping the text editor.

+## How to install

+1) Decompress the zip file.
+2) Browse to yourmailfolder/install
+3) Follow the instrucions.
+4) Delete the 'install' folder.

+SUGGESTION: Rename the 'adminpanel' folder in order to prevent outsiders to try to figure it out your admin password.

 ## How to login with only the username

 Modify or add the following lines to the file **data/settings/settings.xml**